FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2016.md

 for funding.
 The Council was in a position to allocate funding to 30 projects/initiatives.
 The

-criteria for assessment of projects included: meeting the City/County split, and--- 13
+criteria for assessment of projects included: meeting the City/County split, and
+---
+13

 apportioning the funds across the Transport, Recreation/Amenity, and Community/Ancillary